 Lathe Machine is one of the oldest machine tools in the production machine.
 This Machine is also known as the “mother of all machines“.

-Today we will study Definition, Parts, Types, Operation, Specification, advantages, disadvantages, and application [Notes with PDF] of Lathe machine.
+Today we will study Definitions, Parts, Types, Operations, Specifications, advantages, disadvantages, and applications of the Lathe machine.

 Note: At the end of article you can download whole document in PDF format easily.